 Mental models are critical for living wisely.
 Yet, somehow they're not even a blip on our educational radar.

 Here's what I recommend: Schedule a recurring event in your calendar.
-Every second Friday, block out 20 minutes to step back from your life and run all your systems and decisions through the mental models listed above.
+Once per month, block out 20 minutes to step back from your life and run all your systems and decisions through the mental models listed above.

 This post is a 2,500 word PSA advising you to be more thoughtful about your life because you only have one and your future self is you.